-Most electronic control gear for lamps (tubular fluorescent, low voltages halogen incandescent lamps or HID-lamps) are built into a number of different types of luminaires: not only in luminaires of different manufacturers but also in different types of luminaires of one manufacturer.
+Electronic control gears for discharge lamps are also built into a number of different types of luminaires; not only in luminaires of different manufacturers but also in different types of luminaires of one manufacturer.

 All those luminaires are tested, although disturbance data of a certain luminaire can be predicted from other luminaire measurements equipped with the same electronic control gear and lamps.